Pirum-Systems/engineering-manager-interview/eligibility.md

 ## Questions

-As part of this test, we want you to think as an engineering manager and explain how you will ensure the successful delivery of the service.
+As part of this test, we want you to think as an engineering manager and explain how you will provide support to the team to ensure a successful delivery of the service.

 For instance, and this is not an exhaustive list, how will you address the following points: